Dg Loday-Pirashvili modules over Lie algebras: Dg modules

-It follows from direct verification that the collection of {dg \LP modules} over $\g$ together with their morphisms forms a category which we denote by $\mathcal{WLP}(\g)$.
+is commutative \emph{up to homotopy} in the category of dg $\g$-modules. \end{Def} It follows from direct verification that the collection of {dg \LP modules} over $\g$ together with their morphisms forms a category which we denote by $\mathcal{WLP}(\g)$.
 By $[\mathcal{WLP}](\g)$ we denote the category of dg \LP classes over $\g$ together with their morphisms.
+Many statements about dg \LP modules in the sequel are indeed homotopy invariant, and thus holds at the level of dg \LP classes.